4therealm/employee-tracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 ```

+create employee
+id?
+firstnanme?
+lastname?
+department?
+role?

+//we will match the department id with an existing one, and determine salary based on that departments salary range